University Policy Management

-The group designated and appointed by division heads to act as the central body for making recommendations regarding the creation, updating, and management of university-wide policies.
-Members of this committee include the Director of Human Resources, a representative of Audit and Management Services and at least one representative from each of the major units of the university – chosen by the appropriate senior vice president (also referred to in this policy as a division head) or the head of the unit, such as the President’s Office.
+The group designated and appointed by the vice presidents to act as the central body for making recommendations regarding the creation, updating, and management of university-wide policies.
+Members of this committee include the Director of Human Resources, a representative of Audit and Management Services and one representative from each of the major divisions of the university - chosen by the appropriate vice president.
 University Counsel is an ex officio member of the committee.
 The committee is chaired by the Assistant Vice President for HR, Training, and Performance.

-The largest subgroup of the university.
-The four divisions are:
+Division is the largest organizational subgroup of the university.
+The five divisions include:

-The President’s Office, while not considered a division, includes such units as Admissions, Financial Aid, and Diversity and is also represented on the University Policy Committee.
+The President's Office, while not considered a division, includes University Legal Services.

 University policies and procedures are applicable to all members of the university community, unless the specific policy states otherwise.

 The Manual of Policies and Procedures includes only those policies and procedures that are generally applicable to more than one division of the university.
-Matters pertaining to one division or to the internal procedures of a given division, department or office are not considered to be within the scope of this policy or the purview of the University Policy Committee.
+Matters pertaining to one division or to the internal procedures of a given division, department or offices are not considered to be within the scope of this policy or the purview of the UPC.